 - The alarm latch U53 is the interface between the main microcontroller and the ALERT, ADD WATER, CHECK PATIENT, CHECK FLOW, REMOVE FROM USE NOW, and SELECT drivers via the data bus at address 0FFBFH.
-A high signal written to the latch by the main microcontroller activates the individual inverter/drivers to light the corresponding indicator. - The mode display latch U54 is the interface between main microcontroller and the IN-TEMP, COOL, HEAT, PATIENT CONTROL, BLANKET CONTROL, and MONITOR ONLY drivers via the data bus at address 0FFDFH.
-A high signal written to the latch by the main microcontroller activates the individual inverter/drivers. - The control latch U51 is the interface between the main microcontroller and the two leader light drivers via the data bus at address 0FF7FH.
+A high signal written to the latch by the main microcontroller activates the individual inverter/drivers to light the corresponding indicator. - The mode display latch U54 is the interface between main microcontroller and the FLOW-OK, COOLING, WARMING, PATIENT CONTROL, BLANKET CONTROL, and MONITOR ONLY drivers via the data bus at address 0FFDFH.
+A high signal written to the latch by the main microcontroller activates the individual inverter/drivers. - The control option display latch U64 is the interface between the microcontroller and the GRADUAL, MODERATE, and RAPID drivers via the databus at address FDFFH.
+A high signal written to the latch by the microcontroller activates the individual drivers. - The control latch U51 is the interface between the main microcontroller and the two leader light drivers via the data bus at address 0FF7FH.
 When this latch is selected, a low signal on the data line from the microcontroller causes a high signal on the latch output.
 Therefore, these two LED bar displays are "active low" in the eyes of the microcontroller in contrast to all the other LED bar displays of the machine.